timescale/docs.timescale.com-content/update-db.md

 This section describes how to upgrade between different versions of TimescaleDB.
-Since version 0.1, TimescaleDB supports **in-place updates**: you don't need to dump and restore your data, and versions are published with automated migration scripts that converts any internal state if necessary.
+Since version 0.1, TimescaleDB supports **in-place updates**: you don't need to dump and restore your data, and versions are published with automated migration scripts that convert any internal state if necessary.

 >ttt If you are looking to upgrade the version of the **PostgreSQL instance** (e.g. from 9.6 to 10) rather than the version of the TimescaleDB extension, you have two choices.
 Either use [`pg_upgrade`][pg_upgrade] with the command:
 > ```